JonathanHung95/SQL_Test/README.md

 # SQL_Test
 Code and documentation for the SQL Test from WCD.

+Runs sql queries to pull data from the given sql dump, formats it into an excel file and can send out an email with the excel file attached.

 ### Documentation of any questions/uncertainties and decisions you had to make along the way